Gouravpatel007/E-Commerce-Shop-Hub/README.md

 3. Run the application:
 npm start

-To see Live visit Here : https://ecommerce-responsive-web.netlify.app/ for frontend live : localhost:5173 Your Local server
+To see the live Project Visit Here : https://ecommerce-responsive-web.netlify.app/

+for frontend live : localhost:5173 Your Local server